johnjcamilleri/Maltese-GF-Resource-Grammar/doc/Verbs.md

         - Lacking ("nieqes"): C3 is weak, e.g. _BEKA (B-K-J), MEXA (M-X-J)_
         - Defective: C3 is silent GĦ, e.g. _BELA' (B-L-GĦ), QATA' (Q-T-GĦ)_
           Use _kiser_ as model (or _seraq_ when C2 is liquid). {GO pg169}
+          As {SA} notes, GĦ is not weak, thus these verbs are technically Strong.
+However, the behave inflectionally as weak verbs.
         - Quadriliteral ("kwadrilitteru"): 4 radicals with C4 weak, e.g. _PINĠA (P-N-Ġ-J)_
     - Irregular: _ĦA, TA, RA, MAR, ĠIE, QAL, KIEL, KELLU, IDDA, EMMEN, IŻŻA, JAF, KIEN_
 - Romance